 Medicaid can still be misused even when fraud doesn't happen.
-Medicaid waste or abuse occurs when:
+Medicaid waste or abuse may occur when:

-- Affected parties are reckless or careless, such as affected parties not really paying attention to what they're doing and as a result, we get Medicaid money we shouldn't have. - Affected parties are doing things that aren't really acceptable in this field, such as engaging in unethical behavior.
-Being ethical means doing the right thing all the time, whether anyone will see or know.
-It's tied closely to integrity.
+- Affected parties are reckless or careless, such as affected parties not really paying attention to what they're doing and as a result, we get Medicaid money we shouldn't have.
+For example, a day hab program estimates arrival and dismissal times (which impact billing) rather than accurately documenting them. - Affected parties are doing things that aren't really acceptable in this field, such as engaging in unethical behavior.
+Being ethical means doing the right thing all the time, whether anyone will see or know (integrity, an agency value).
 Affected parties should always do the right thing in executing their Arc-related responsibilities. - Managers don't take the time to understand the rules they need to follow to get Medicaid, Medicare or other money.
 Managers have a responsibility to know what these rules are.
 Staff within their programs need to follow these rules all the time as well. - A program has repeatedly gotten Medicaid, Medicare or other money that they don't deserve and the management team doesn't try to figure out why or how to prevent it from continuing to happen.